 Kinnow is shared more than 80% in production and exporting among the citrus in Pakistan.
 Kinnow is known very well because of its good fruit characteristics like uniqueness in size, color, and more juicy content.
-Kinnow is also known as seedless citrus (but it doesn’t mean that whole fruit will be empty from seeds from inside but have fewer numbers of seeds).
+Kinnow is also known as seedless citrus (but it doesn’t mean that the whole fruit will be empty from seeds from inside but have fewer numbers of seeds).
 But due to higher susceptibility to different diseases and pests attacks makes it inferior in the export market.
-In this article, I would like to acknowledge that Kinnow is a well-fit cultivar from the consumer ends but from farmer’s point of view, and also exporters are demanding to improve the variety as environment adaptability.
+In this article, I would like to acknowledge that Kinnow is a well-fit cultivar from the consumer end but from farmer’s point of view, and also exporters are demanding to improve the variety as environment adaptability.
 There are the following outlines,

 - Environment of kinnow

 Kinnow is a successful cultivar of species Mandarin (Citrus sinensis) and developed by American horticulturist scientists under the Californian climate which resembles more with Pakistan’s climate as a subtropical zone.
 This cultivar is no doubt exotic and has specific characteristics but with the passage of time kinnow as the plant and fruit become more vulnerable from the outer environment for that there are many factors being contributed by our environment as well as anthropological activities in Pakistan.

 But, climate and season is unchanged universal truth that cannot be changed and avoided as a farmer.
 From the research point of view, kinnow should be genetically improved so that adaptability and tolerance level should be increased.
 Different orchard growers should pay attention to growing only one crop and avoiding intercropping in citrus orchards.